rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, he passes by me, and I see him not; he moves on, but I do not perceive him. ^0911

 Behold, he snatches away; who can turn him back?
-Who will say to him, What are you doing? ^0912
+Who will say to him, 'What are you doing?' ^0912

 God will not turn back his anger; beneath him bowed the helpers of Rahab. ^0913